General Hewett (1811 ship): Voyage #2 (1818-19)

 Captain Peter Cameron left the Downs on 28 May 1818, bound for Bengal and Madras.
-On 14 September General Hewett arrived at the New Anchorage, Calcutta.
+On 14 September, General Hewett arrived at the New Anchorage, Calcutta.
 As she made her way back down the coast, she reached Coninga on 30 December, and then Madras on 9 January 1819.
 Homeward bound, she reached Colombo on 28 February, Port Louis on 13 April, and St Helena on 30 June.
-She arrived at Long Reach on September.
+She arrived at Long Reach in September.

 Voyage #3 (1820-21)

-Captain James Pearson left the Downs on 15 April 1820 for China.
+Captain James Pearson left the Downs on 15 April 1820, for China.
 On 7 August, while navigating Clement's Strait, the eastern branch of Gaspar Strait between Banca and Billiton islands, General Hewett struck a rock and was aground for about 15 minutes.
 The rock came to be known as General Hewitt's Rock.

 General Hewett arrived at Whampoa on 28 August.
-On the return leg of her voyage she crossed the Second Bar on 5 November, reaching the Cape on 28 February 1821 and St Helena on 31 March.
+On the return leg of her voyage she crossed the Second Bar on 5 November, reaching the Cape on 28 February 1821, and St Helena on 31 March.
 She arrived at Long Reach on 30 May.

 This return voyage was not without incident as His Majesty's Customs at Cape Town seized her cargo and that of Marchioness of Ely on account of defective manifests.
 This case also involved an issue of jurisdiction between the Vice admiralty court and the Court of Justice.
 The EIC's agent at Cape Town had to post bond in order for the vessels to continue on their journeys.

 Voyage #4 (1822-23)

-Captain Pearson left the Downs again on 19 June 1822 for Bengal.
+Captain Pearson left the Downs again on 19 June 1822, for Bengal.
 On this voyage she carried part of the 16th Lancers, which regiment was transferring to India.
-General Hewett reached the Cape on 1 October and arrived at the New Anchorage on 23 December.
+General Hewett reached the Cape on 1 October, and arrived at the New Anchorage on 23 December.
 She was back at the Cape on 4 May 1823, and St Helena 16 days later.
 She arrived at Blackwall, on the Thames on 26 July.